dcnieho/Titta/readme.md

 `demos/readme.m` shows a minimal example of using the toolbox's functionality.

-To run the toolbox, the [Tobii Pro SDK](https://www.tobiipro.com/product-listing/tobii-pro-sdk/) must be installed.
-While older versions may work, the current version of Titta is tested against version 1.7 of the Tobii Pro SDK.
+To run the toolbox, the [Tobii Pro SDK](https://www.tobiipro.com/product-listing/tobii-pro-sdk/) must be available.
+Titta for MATLAB and PsychToolbox includes the Tobii Pro SDK, so you do not have to install it separately.
 An up-to-date version of PsychToolbox is recommended.
 Make sure PsychToolbox's GStreamer dependency is installed.

+Only the `Titta.calibrate()` function and optionally the `TalkToProLab` constructor use Psychtoolbox functionality, the rest of the toolbox can be used from MATLAB without having PsychToolbox installed.

 Tested on MATLAB R2015b & R2019a.
 Octave is currently not supported, but planned.
 Currently the toolbox is only supported on Windows (tested on Windows 10 and Windows 7), Linux support is planned, and OSX support may appear if time and hardware availability permit.
 Given that OSX is not recommended for visual stimulus presentation, this however is low priority.